 Food is complementary to milk.
-I started giving Vienna 3 meals a day when she was around 9/10 months.
+I started giving Vienna three meals a day when she was around 9/10 months.
 But her overall caloric consumption was mainly breastmilk.

 Question 6: Do I feed Vienna at the same time every day?

-My answer: For the most part yes, we try to be consistent with meal times but it doesnt always work out as planned.
-For example, if she's up at 7 and has breakfast at 7:45 am and goes down for a nap at 9:30, sleeps for an hour and I give her a snack at 11 am she might not be ready for a full lunch meal for 12 noon.
-If she doesnt have a morning nap because I think she's gonna drop the a.m. nap soon then I will give her lunch a little earlier.
+For the most part yes, we try to be consistent with meal times but it doesn't always work out as planned.
+For example, if she's up at 7 am and has breakfast at 7:45 am and goes down for a nap at 9:30, sleeps for an hour and I give her a snack at 11 am she might not be ready for a full lunch meal for 12 noon.
+If she doesn't have a morning nap because I think she's going to drop the a.m. nap soon then I will give her lunch a little earlier.
 Whenever we go out or go for long walks I bring snacks for her.
 Here are some of the snacks she loves.

 Every mama has a different method and routine with naps and meals.
 Walker and I are a little more flexible in this regard, but if sticking to a strict routine is what works for your family then keep doing that.